Bloomberg-Beta/Manual/Manual.md

 We try to avoid some of the, shall we say, less useful questions others ask:
 * What will you do if [big scary company X] competes with you?
 * Have you patented any of this?
+* How does this become a $1B business?
 * [How’s it going?](http://also.roybahat.com/post/62158854505/a-dumb-question-to-ask-an-entrepreneur)

-Founders are sometimes surprised at how quickly our meetings move, we often will take you off your story to zero in on something we believe is a key driver.
-This is how we’d work with you after our investment, so if you’re not having fun it may mean we are not the right partner for you.
+Founders are sometimes surprised at how quickly our meetings move; we often will take you off your story to zero in on something we believe is a key driver.
+This is how we’d work with you after our investment, so you can think about whether you enjoy working with us.

 At any point, we’d be happy to narrate for you our level of interest -- though you might not always like what you hear.
 (And remember, an 80% chance of wanting to work together still means there is a 20% chance we will not want to work together.)

 Immediately after we meet, a frequent thing we need to do is just think on it -- if we find ourselves getting less excited a day or two later, that’s probably a bad sign.
 If we find ourselves returning to the conversation in our heads, wondering what you meant when you said such-and-such, and imagining how great the product will be, that’s a great sign.

-A lot of founders wonder why investors don’t get back to them quickly.
+A lot of founders wonder why investors are slow to get back to them.
 This is an unacceptable pattern, and yet one we’ve been guilty of from time to time.
 Sometimes, the reason is we’re doing work on your company (e.g., calling references, who might take a few days to get back themselves).
-Sometimes it’s that we’re not sure and we’re giving ourselves a few days to see if we get more excited or less as we think on it more.
+Sometimes it’s that we’re unsure and we’re giving ourselves a few days to see if we get more excited or less as we think on it.
 Sometimes we just mess up and forget to reply.
-It’s not OK when that happens.
+It’s a fail when that happens.
 We try to at least narrate as we go with “I know you haven’t heard from us in a few days, this is what’s happening…”

 We aspire to be at the extreme end of the “we communicate openly with you” scale.